jusgra/clock-app/README.md

 # Analog Clock
 Working analog clock, that displays real time.

-Got an idea from the internet, since I need practise, thought why not make it myself?
+Got an idea from the internet, since I need practice, thought why not make it myself?

+### June 12th commit
-As of now June 12th, I still have some thoughts on changing the design a little bit in a nearby future.
+Initial working clock commit, no CSS.
+Still have some thoughts on changing the design a little bit.

+### June 14th commit
+Added pretty CSS, and someone made the clock run backwards, but it still shows the correct time, so decided to keep it that way.

+### June 16th commit
+Added range input for clock size option, made the clock look little more "backward",